RiteshVerma001/Diabetes-Prediction-system-/README.md

 Matplotlib / Seaborn – For visualizing data trends and insights.

 📂 Files Used
-diabetes.csv – Contains anonymized patient data, including features like:Dibetes Predection using ml:Main Notebook
+diabetes.csv – Contains anonymized patient data, including features like:

+Dibetes Predection using ml:Main Notebook

 Outcome (0 or 1 indicating diabetes status)